 Start early and enjoy a sharp mind in your old age.

 For aging individuals, the challenge is to reduce the rate of their decline.
-This has created a growth anti-aging industry focused on vitamins and supplements, fad diets, gym facilities, mind training programs.
-The good news is that some of these things work, if they are begun while people are in early middle age.
+This has created a growth anti-aging industry focused on vitamins and anti-oxidant supplements, fad diets, gym facilities, mind training programs.
+The good news is that some of these things work if they are begun while people are in early middle age.
 Given that our country now has so many baby boomers in the over-50 category, it seems useful to summarize some things people can do to prevent or slow memory decline as they age.
-I particularly like the summary at this site.

-Here is an expanded list of things I think are especially important for people entering middle age.
+Here is a list of 10 things I think are especially important for people entering middle age.

 1. Get better organized.
 Many things we try to remember do not have to be remembered if we get better organized.
-Car keys, for example, should ONLY be in the car, your pocket/purse, or the same place in your house.
-Ditto for many other objects, such as purse, hat, glasses, etc. Life is a lot simpler when you have a place for everything, with everything in its place.
+Car keys, for example, should ONLY be in the car if you are driving it, in your pocket/purse, or the same place in your house.
+Ditto for many other objects, such as a purse, hat, glasses, etc. Life is a lot simpler when you have a place for everything, with everything in its place.
 Habit relieves the memory.

 2. Make a special effort to pay attention, concentrate.
 Research shows that aging reduces a person’s ability to focus and pay attention.
 This also means that seniors have to work harder at filtering distractions, such as when we open the refrigerator door and forget what we are looking for because we thought of something else before we opened the door.
 New learning has to be consolidated to form lasting memory, and this takes a little uninterrupted time and conscious rehearsal right after you learn it.
 Seniors are especially susceptible to having temporary memories wiped out by distractions.

 4. Reduce Stress.
 Acute stress helps you be alert, pay attention better, and increase your chances of remembering what is happening at the time of stress.
 But chronic stress, whether caused by the same or different stressors, clearly disrupts memory formation and recall.
-Chronic stress and the hormones it releases can actually kill neurons and shrink the brain (which shrinks with age anyway, and only gets worse with chronic stress).
+Chronic stress and the hormones it releases shrink synapses and can actually kill neurons and shrink the brain (which shrinks with age anyway and only gets worse with chronic stress).

 6. Don’t get obese, especially in middle age.

 8. Exercise the memory.
 The more you make an effort to memorize, the easier it seems to get.
-Practice the memorization tricks used by “memory athletes” that I describe in my book.
-I describe in my book specific image-based systems (“peg systems”) for performing astonishing memory feats, such as card counting, remembering long strings of numbers, and remembering the gist of what is on every page of a magazine or book.
+Practice the memorization tricks used by “memory athletes” that I describe in my books.
+I describe specific image-based systems (“peg systems”) for performing astonishing memory feats, such as card counting, remembering long strings of numbers, and remembering the gist of what is on every page of a magazine or book.

 9. Get plenty of sleep.
 Many studies show the brain is processing the day’s events while you sleep and consolidating them in memory.
 This kind of “off-line” rehearsal occurs just for the learning experiences on the day of sleep.
 Naps help too!
 How’s that for good news?